hlandau/ncdocs/domain-names.md

         "txt": [["(a string longer than 255 bytes)"]]

   - MX: MX records cannot be specified directly.
-Instead, where a domain name provides a service using the "service" item type for a service with an application name of "smtp" and a transport protocol name of "tcp" (`_smtp._tcp`), implementations generating DNS records MUST generate an MX record for each endpoint specified for that service which specifies a port number of 25.
+Instead, where a domain name provides a service using the "srv" item type for a service at the relative owner name of `_smtp._tcp`, implementations generating DNS records MUST generate an MX record for each endpoint specified for that service which specifies a port number of 25.
 Any `_smtp._tcp` SRV record with a port number other than 25 is ignored.
 The MX record shall be constructed using the priority and target fields of the SRV record.
 The weight and port fields shall be discarded.

     Implementations MUST still make the SRV records available in addition to the MX records.